- What’s a “listening room”?

 33 Bridge Street in Bellows Falls, Vermont, is the building that Stage 33 Live calls home.
 It’s on the National Register of Historic Places.

-The Moore and Thompson mill complex occupies a sloping site at the south end of the Island, just east of downtown Bellows Falls between the Great Falls of the Connecticut River and the canal (one of the first canals in the United States, completed in 1802).
+The Moore and Thompson mill complex occupies a sloping site at the south end of the Island, immediately east of downtown Bellows Falls between the Great Falls of the Connecticut River and the canal (one of the first canals in the United States, completed in 1802).
 Construction of the mill complex began in 1880.

 The principal building on the upper level — where Stage 33 Live is located — was completed in 1925 for the manufacture of paper bags.